BrendanNguyenCS/BrendanNguyenCS/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning C#, Entity Framework, ASP.NET MVC, HTML, CSS, JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: email
+- 📫 How to reach me: Somehow

 <!---
 BrendanNguyenCS/BrendanNguyenCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.